-- c.
-Full Course Weight (FCW): A full course weight (FCW) is a single course or a group of courses whose combined course weight is ★6. - Full Course: A course with a weighting factor of six or greater, that normally extends over two consecutive University terms. - Half Course: A course with a weighting factor of less than six that normally extends over one University term. - f.
+- a.
+Course Designation: Each course is designated by its computer abbreviation and a number. - b.
+Units of Course Weight: A unit of course weight indicates the instructional credit assigned to a course and is designated by the ★ symbol after the course number and name.
+Units of course weight are used to measure the portion of the degree requirements and are also used in calculating a student's Grade Point Average (GPA) and Cumulative Grade Point Average (CGPA). - c.
+Full Course Weight (FCW): A full course weight (FCW) is a single course or a group of courses whose combined course weight is ★6. - d.
+Full Course: A course with a weighting factor of six or greater, that normally extends over two consecutive University terms. - Half Course: A course with a weighting factor of less than six that normally extends over one University term. - f.
 Normal Course Load: A normal full academic course load is ★30 during Fall/Winter. - g.
 Options: Courses taken from other Faculties approved for use by the School as partial fulfilment of the School's graduation requirements. - h.
-Courses Extra to the Degree: Courses taken during the student's tenure in the School which, with the approval of the Director of the School, are not being used for degree credit are designated as courses extra to the degree. - (2) Junior English: ENGL 101 is required for the Native Studies BA degree program. - (3) First Year: Mandatory first-year requirements in all programs include a junior English course and a course to clear a deficiency (where applicable).
-Other first year requirements are listed in §103.1.2. - (4) Restricted Enrolment Courses: The School of Native Studies strives to accommodate all students wanting to enrol in a given course when it is appropriate to the student's program.
+Courses Extra to the Degree: Courses taken during the student's tenure in the School which, with the approval of the Director of the School, are not being used for degree credit are designated as courses extra to the degree. - (2) Junior English: ★6 of ENGL 101, 111, 112, 113, 114 or equivalents are required for the Native Studies BA degree program. - (3) First Year: Mandatory first-year requirements in all programs include a junior English course and a course to clear a deficiency (where applicable).
+Other first year requirements are listed in §113.1.2.

+- (4) Restricted Enrolment Courses: The School of Native Studies strives to accommodate all students wanting to enrol in a given course when it is appropriate to the student's program.
 However, classes in some courses must, for academic reasons, be restricted in size.
 Such courses will be labelled "restricted enrolment" in the timetable.
 If such a course is found to be oversubscribed, students whose programs do not require that course, or who do not have the prerequisite, may be required to delete it from their registration. - (5) Junior Courses: In all programs, normally no more than ★48 at the 100-level may be taken for degree credit.
 In no case will this limit be extended to permit a student to make up a matriculation deficiency for degree credit or to include a "free" option at the junior level.

-102.4 Academic Record
+112.4 Academic Record

-Students should be aware that their academic record (i.e., transcript) is continuing in nature and that all matters relating to courses, grades, academic standing, probation, etc. appear permanently on the academic record.
+Students should be aware that their academic record (i.e., transcript) is continuing in nature and that all matters relating to courses, grades, academic standing, probation, etc., appear permanently on the academic record.